Excited with a New Assignment–Helping Protect the Freedom to Read

 Warding off a Zealous Censor of Maurice Sendak’s “In the Night Kitchen”

-With the news of Maurice Sendak’s sad passing today, I’ve been reminded of a brush with intolerance that I experienced many years ago, when one of his books was at issue.
+With the news of Maurice Sendak’s sad passing today, I’ve been reminded of a brush with intolerance that I experienced many years ago, when one of his most popular books unexpectedly became an issue with a censorious customer.

-When I worked in my Cleveland bookstore, Undercover Books, the childrens book section was not my strong suit.
-I was responsible for ordering our adult books and shelving and merchandising them in their separate sections of the bookstore–think of the overhead signage in a good bookstore and the way they order the literary universe, like a kind of brick & mortar epistemology: Photography, Architecture, Field Guides, Travel Literature, Poetry, Cooking, Reference, Archaeology, Biography, Psychology, Judaica, etc.
+When I worked in my family’s Cleveland bookstore, Undercover Books, the children’s book section was not my strong suit.
+I was responsible for ordering our adult books and shelving and merchandising them in their separate sections of the bookstore.

-While I looked after the adult books, my sister Pamela ordered all our kids books and worked on the best ways to display them, including the merchandise that I regarded skeptically as mere book-like objects–board books, plush books, sticker books, scratch & sniff books, etc. Pam knew the authors and the titles best and had a far better knack than I of finding a particular thin-spined book when a customer came in asking for a specific title, as they often did.
-She had it all over me in this department, and also on our brother Joel–whose chief responsibility was future business planning as well as working on the main sales floor–and our parents Earl and Sylvia, who handled myriad duties such as bank deposits and bill-paying, as well as minding the cash register and waiting on regulars and walk-ins.
-But when it came to helping a grandmother, relative, or family friend seeking a book for a little one, or say, a middle-grader, the call often went out for Pam.
-But she couldn’t be there at all times and I recall she sometimes just tired of being summoned for this often challenging duty.
-Grown-ups were often so unsure what a child might like they could take a really long time deciding on a gift book to buy, even after many offerings had been shown to them.
-So, every now and then I would be pressed into duty to take care of a customer who simply had to buy a childrens book.
+While I looked after the adult books, my sister Pamela ordered all our kids books and worked on the best ways to display them, including the type of merchandise that I regarded skeptically—board books, plush books, sticker books, scratch & sniff books, etc. Pam knew these titles and their authors best, and had a far better knack than I of finding a particular thin-spined book when a customer came in asking for a specific title, as they often did.
+She had it all over me in this department, and also on our brother Joel—whose chief responsibilities included future business planning and working on the main sales floor, waiting on customers face to face—and our parents Earl and Sylvia, who handled myriad duties such as bank deposits and bill-paying, as well as minding the cash register and waiting on regulars and walk-ins.
+But when it came to helping a grandmother, relative, or family friend seeking a book for a little one, or a middle-grader, the call often went out for Pam.
+But she couldn’t be available at all times and I recall she sometimes just wearied of being summoned for this often challenging duty.
+Grown-ups were so often unsure what a child might like they could take a really long time deciding on a gift book to buy, even after many offerings had been shown them.
+So, every now and then I would be pressed into duty to take care of a customer who simply had to buy a children’s book.

-Suddenly recalling that on the earlier occasion Mrs. Stewart had been in the store she had asked for a fundamentalist tract that we didn’t carry, I realized that I had a kind of religious fanatic on my hands, with some essential right at stake.
-I was highly exercised by her high-handed claim to tell me what books our inventory should include.
-Wanting to get her out of the store as quickly as possible and before she made a scene in front of other customers, as smoothly as I could manage I took the book from her hands–as if I were simply walking her back up to the cash wrap where she could complete her transaction–mumbling some indistinct nicety about the naked boy in the book.
-Reaching the register, which was almost at the front door, I changed my tone and said as forcefully as I could without actually yelling, “I won’t sell you this book, Mrs. Stewart, and I won’t allow you to tell me what books we should be selling, or what is proper for customers to buy.
+Suddenly recalling that on her earlier visit to the store Mrs. Stewart had asked for a fundamentalist tract that we didn’t carry, I realized that I had a kind of religious fanatic on my hands, with some essential human right suddenly at stake, the freedom to read.
+By this time I was highly agitated, and more than a bit angry at her high-handed claim to tell me what books we should sell in our bookstore.
+Wanting to get her out of the store as quickly as possible, and before she made a scene in front of other customers, as smoothly as I could manage I took the book from her hands—as if I were simply walking her back up to the cash wrap where she could complete her transaction—mumbling some indistinct nicety about the naked boy in the book.
+Reaching the register, which was almost to the front door, I changed my tone and said as forcefully as I could without actually yelling, “I won’t sell you this book, Mrs. Stewart, and I won’t allow you to tell me what books we should be selling, or what is proper for customers to buy.
 You’ll have to leave now, please.”

 Again, trying to avoid yelling over her, I said, “I will not sell you this book.
 Our customers have a right to buy any of our books, and we will not stop carrying this book just because you don’t approve of it.”
 She took a long time to decide to leave, though eventually she saw that I wasn’t going to sell her the book under any circumstances.
 She never came in our store again.